shipwright-io/community/ships/0035-beta-api-changes.md

 3. Define supported use cases for Beta API.

-### Non-Goals

-1. Document migration strategies of API conventions or object definitions from Alpha to Beta.
+4. Document migration strategies of API conventions or object definitions from Alpha to Beta.

 ## Proposal

-We follow the Kubernetes API [versioning](https://kubernetes.io/docs/reference/using-api/#api-versioning).
-As documented by Kubernetes, we stick to the same levels (_Alpha, Beta or Stable_), depending on the levels of stability and support.
+This proposal introduces a Beta API for Shipwright, with version `v1beta1` following the Kubernetes API [versioning scheme](https://kubernetes.io/docs/reference/using-api/#api-versioning).
+The current API (`v1alpha1`) will be deprecated and eventually removed.

 ### Deprecation Policy

-For the policy of Beta, we rely also on the Kubernetes Deprecation [policies](https://kubernetes.io/docs/reference/using-api/deprecation-policy/), which translates to the following four rules:
+In the spirit of the Kubernetes Deprecation [policies](https://kubernetes.io/docs/reference/using-api/deprecation-policy/), the beta API will come with the following support guarantees:

-1. _API elements may only be removed by incrementing the version of the API group._
-2. _API objects must be able to round-trip between API versions in a given release without information loss, with the exception of whole REST resources that do not exist in some versions._
+1. _No breaking changes, such as removal of fields, will be introduced without introducing a new beta API version (ex - `v1beta2`)._
+2. _Beta API versions may be deprecated, however they will continue to be served and supported for a period of 9 months after the deprecation is announced._
-3. _An API version in a given track may not be deprecated in favor of a less stable API version._
+3. _The beta API will never be deprecated in favor of an `alpha` API (ex - `v1alpha2`)._
 4. _Minimum API lifetime is determined by the API stability level_

 Related to 4), in this document we propose that for Beta API versions, we provide coverage after deprecation for **9** months.
 We do not encourage to be based on releases quantity, per the faster cadence we have compared to Kubernetes.